Solihin-k/web_scraping/README.md

 ![sample](/Images/analyst_11.png)

-For the above position, the wordcloud recognizes keywords such as transformation, visualization and automating.
+For the above position, the wordcloud recognizes keywords such as transformation, visualization and automating. <br>
+The maximum number of words for the wordcloud is set to 50, but this too can be easily customised to suit your preference.

 # Acknowledgements

+Thanks to the team at Real Python for their [tutorial](https://realpython.com/beautiful-soup-web-scraper-python/).